sokolovdp/otus_final_project/README.md

 ## @mailgun https://www.mailgun.com/ is used as remote email server

-## Use nodejs, npm, and webpack to build FE and run webpack-dev-server
+## Use JS, nodejs, npm, and webpack to build FE and run webpack-dev-server
 ```
 npm run build